zepedrob16/lbaw1742/artefacts/artefact-2/artefact-2.md

 User | Generic user.
 Has access to all public information, which includes all news and profiles. | n/a Guest | A user which is not authenticated.
 Can either register on log in the system. | n/a Authenticated User | A user that has authenticated into his account on the system.
 Can upvote and downvote articles if desired, comment on any post, manage **his** comments, post a news item and manage **his** news items. | jlopes69
 Moderator | An Authenticated User that has been promoted.
-Has all previous priviledges but can also remove comments and posts made by other users if needed. | jlopes69
+Has all previous privileges but can also remove comments and posts made by other users if needed. | jlopes69
 Admin | Authenticated user.
 Responsible for the management of users and for some specific supervisory and moderation functions. | admin
 API | External API to extract movies and tv show information from trusted databases. | IMDB, TVDB